 Not one of these observational studies is controlled for weight.
-They have simply taken data from a large clinic’s files without attempting to compare dogs of the same body condition score.
 The desexed groups are almost certainly heavier, and we know that weight is a significant risk factor for cranial cruciate ligament disease (CCLD) and hip dysplasia (HD).
 This is a quote from one study:

 …the occurrence of HD and CCL in early-neutered dogs is a combined function of the effect of neutering on growth plates, as well as the increase in weight on the joints brought on by neutering.
 Reference 1

 This doesn’t change the findings, which are statistically significant for most of the large differences.
 However, the question remains: if an owner can control their desexed dog’s weight, is there still a risk of joint problems?
-Only a future study comparing puppies of the same weight will answer that question.
-Until then (if ever!), it’s safest to follow these guidelines…
+Until this is answered (if ever!), it’s safest to follow these guidelines…

 The Best Age To Desex A Dog

-- 6 month desexing is still likely to be the best time for most dog breeds.
+The earlier age is still likely to be the best time for smaller dog breeds.
 This avoids a heat period in females and pre-empts most behaviour change in males.

-- Late desexing over 12 months is recommended for breeds prone to hip dysplasia and cruciate disease.
-It may also be helpful for anxious males and leaky females.
+Neutering at over 12 months is recommended for breeds prone to hip dysplasia and cruciate disease.
+It may also be helpful for males with anxiety and females with urinary incontinence.

-- Early age desexing is important for rescue shelters to avoid overpopulation.
+Early age desexing is important for rescue shelters to avoid overpopulation but otherwise is best avoided.
 There have been very few good studies looking at 8 week desexing but in my opinion it’s likely that any effects on joints will be magnified by taking desexing even earlier.
 Read here about the risks of incontinence associated with early age desexing.